dinglufe/segment-anything-cpp-wrapper/README.md

 ## Segment Anything CPP Wrapper

-This project is to create a C++ interface that enables direct invocation of [Segment Anything](https://github.com/facebookresearch/segment-anything) deep learning model, with no dependence on Python libraries during runtime.
+This project is to create a pure C++ inference api for [Segment Anything](https://github.com/facebookresearch/segment-anything) and [MobileSAM](https://github.com/ChaoningZhang/MobileSAM), with no dependence on Python during runtime.
 The code repository contains a C++ library with a test program to facilitate easy integration of the interface into other projects.

-Model loading takes approximately 10 seconds, and a single inference takes around 20ms, obtained using Intel Xeon W-2145 CPU (16 threads).
-During runtime, the interface may consume around 6GB memory if running on CPU, and 16GB if running on CUDA.
+Model loading takes approximately 10 or 1 seconds, and a single inference takes around 20ms, obtained using Intel Xeon W-2145 CPU (16 threads).
+During runtime, the interface may consume around 6GB or 1GB memory if running on CPU, and 16GB or 1GB if running on CUDA.
+The "or" here means values for "Segment Anything" or "MobileSAM".

-Currently, the software is only supported on Windows and may encounter issues when running on Linux.
+Currently, this program has been thoroughly tested on Windows and may encounter issues when running on Linux (no pre-compiled Linux version is provided).

 ### Test program - sam_cpp_test
 ![](demo.jpg)